just-install/just-install/README.md

 ------------

 Download [just-install.exe](http://github.com/lvillani/just-install/releases/download/latest/just-install.exe)
 and double click it.
-Boom! `just-install` is in your `%PATH%` now.
+Boom! `just-install` is now in your `%PATH%`.
 How easy is that?